Menu

 • How to Apply

-Applications will be accepted once per year from July 15-August 15 and be submitted to the Mountain Rec Board of Directors at their public September Board Meeting (third Wednesday of the month).
-Organizations wishing to apply must complete a Healthy and Happy In-Kind Grant Application found here.
+Applications will be accepted once per year from July 1-August 14 and be submitted to the Mountain Rec Board of Directors at their public September Board Meeting (third Wednesday of the month).
+Organizations wishing to apply must complete an application form found below.

-Awardees will be required to submit a report detailing the results of the program/project within one year of grant award via report template supplied by Mountain Rec.
-Report submittal is required in order to be eligible to apply for Community Partnership Grant awards in successive years.
-Reports are due one year from date of grant award.
+Awardees will be required to present to the Mountain Rec board of directors at one of their board meetings, detailing the results of the program/project within one year of grant award.
+A presentation is required in order to be eligible to apply for Community Partnership Grant awards in successive years.

-For more information about the Community Partnership Program, please contact Lizzy Owens, Community Engagement Manager.
+For more information about the Community Partnership Program, please contact Anna Englehart, Superintendent of Recreation Programs.

 • The Legal Stuff